Introduction to Jung's method of resolution of singularities: Generalities about finite morphisms and modifications

+This positivity result is no longer necessarily true if $C_1$ and $C_2$ have common components, for example if $C_1 =C_2$.
+The simplest example is provided by the self-intersection number of the exceptional curve created by blowing-up a point on a smooth surface, which is equal to $-1$ (see below).

-If $M$ is a smooth complex surface and $D$ is a compact reduced curve in $M$, one associates to it a \emph{dual graph}.
-Its vertices correspond bijectively to the irreducible components of $D$ and its edges connect the vertices whose corresponding irreducible components intersect.
-One draws an edge for each intersection point, and decorates it by the intersection number at this point of the corresponding components.
-Each vertex is decorated by the self-intersection number of the corresponding component.
+If $M$ is a smooth complex surface and $D$ is a compact reduced curve in $M$, one associates to it an abstract unoriented \emph{weighted dual graph} $\Gamma(D)$.
+Its vertices $v_i$ correspond bijectively to the irreducible components $D_i$ of $D$ and its edges correspond bijectively to the unordered pairs of distinct vertices $\{v_i, v_j\}$ whose corresponding irreducible components $D_i, D_j$ intersect.
+Each vertex $v_i$ is weighted by the self-intersection number $e_i := D_i^2$ of the corresponding component and each edge by the intersection number of the components associated to its vertices.
+Denote by $e_{i,j}=e_{j,i}:= D_i \cdot D_j$ the weight of the edge joining $v_i$ and $v_j$.
+Therefore, if there is no edge between $v_i$ and $v_j$, one has $e_{i,j}=0$.

-After a total ordering of the components has been chosen, one associates to $D$ its \emph{intersection matrix}, which is a square matrix of size equal to the number of components, the entry at position $(i,j)$ being the total intersection number $D_i\cdot D_j$ between the components $D_i$ and $D_j$.
-Notice that neither the dual graph nor the intersection matrix of $D$ depend on the coefficients of the components of $D$, but only of the underlying reduced hypersurface $|D|$.
+One may associate to the curve $D$ \emph{the intersection form} on the free abelian group of the divisors supported by $D$, given by the intersection number.
+This intersection form depends only on the associated dual graph $\Gamma(D)$.
+Indeed, if $\sum_{i} x_i D_i$ is a divisor supported by $D$, then its self-intersection number is :

 One can particularize the previous constructions to the case where $D$ is the exceptional divisor of a resolution of a normal surface singularity.
 The divisors appearing like this are very special, as is shown by the following theorem.
-Point 1) was proved by Mumford \cite{M 61} but seems to have already been part of the folklore, and point 2) was proved by Grauert \cite{G 62}.
+Point 1) was proved by Du Val \cite{V 44} and Mumford \cite{M 61}, and point 2) was proved by Grauert \cite{G 62}.

 \begin{theorem} 1) Let $D$ be the exceptional locus of a resolution of a complex analytic normal surface singularity.
-Then $D$ is a connected curve whose intersection matrix is negative definite.
+Then $D$ is a connected curve whose intersection form is negative definite.

 2) Let $D$ be a reduced divisor with compact support in a smooth complex analytic surface.
-If the intersection matrix of $D$ is negative definite, then there exists a neighborhood of $D$ which is the resolution of a normal surface having only one singular point, such that $D$ is the exceptional divisor of this resolution. \end{theorem}
+If the intersection form of $D$ is negative definite, then there exists a neighborhood of $D$ which is the resolution of a normal surface having only one singular point, such that $D$ is the exceptional divisor of this resolution. \end{theorem}

 When the hypothesis of point 2) are satisfied, one says that $D$ can be \emph{contracted}.

 For more details about dual graphs and intersection matrices, one can consult Laufer \cite{L 71}, N{\'e}methi \cite{N 99} or Popescu-Pampu \cite{PP 06}.